 Often, strategic planning can lead to a complete shift in organizational thought processes and fundamentals.
 It forces higher-ups to reevaluate what the organization is, whom it serves, and what it sells.
 This deep dive into the bare bones of organizational planning helps revitalize companies who have driven far from their purpose.

-By creating a focus on the future while driving present change, strategic planning pushes companies to find their path and stick to it.
+No matter whether your company's management style is a top-down approach vs. a bottom-up approach, by creating a focus on the future while driving present change, strategic planning pushes companies to find their path and stick to it.

 Simultaneously, the very strategic planning process definition serves to help companies notate progress as they go along.
 Through various measurable goals and indicators, your company will be able to tell whether or not you've made any progress during the strategic planning process.